dphfox/wolf/docs/design/06-lets.md

 ## Empty lets

-An "empty let" is a `let` declaration without a colon or expression.
+An "empty let" is a let without a colon or expression.
 They introduce names without introducing any expressions or values.

 ```
 -- This is an example of an empty let.